-Self storage is the perfect option for those who are downsizing, moving, have business storage needs or just need some extra room at home.
-There are a few simple questions (listed below) to ask yourself when considering using self storage.
+Self storage is the perfect option for those who are downsizing, moving, or just need some extra room at home.
+There are a few simple questions (listed below) to ask yourself when considering using how big of a storage unit you need.
 By asking yourself the following questions, choosing the right storage option will be an easy and stress-free experience!

 - What type of storage unit would best benefit me?

 - How big of a storage unit do I need?

 - What are the key features to look for at a storage facility?